-2.1.
-Why Does History-Based Indirect Branch Prediction Work?
+2.1 Why Does History-Based Indirect Branch Prediction Work?

-History-based indirect branch predictors exploit information about the control-flow followed by the executing program to differentiate between the targets of an indirect branch.
-The insight is that the control-flow path leading to an indirect branch is strongly correlated with the target of the indirect branch [9].
-This is very similar to modern conditional branch predictors, which operate on the observation that the control-flow path leading to a branch is correlated with the direction of the branch [15].
+History-based indirect branch predictors exploit information about the control flow followed by the executing program to differentiate between the targets of an indirect branch.
+The insight is that the control-flow path leading to an indirect branch is strongly correlated with the target of the indirect branch [10].
+This is very similar to modern conditional branch predictors, which operate on the observation that the control-flow path leading to a branch is correlated with the direction of the branch [16].

-2.1.1.
-A Source Code Example The example in Figure 2 shows an indirect branch from the GAP program [16] to provide insight into why history-based prediction of indirect branch targets works.
+2.1.1 A Source Code Example

+The example in Fig. 2 shows an indirect branch from the GAP program [17] to provide insight into why historybased prediction of indirect branch targets works.
 GAP implements and interprets a language that performs mathematical operations.
 One data structure in the GAP language is a list.
-When a mathematical function is applied to a list element, the program first evaluates the value of the index of the element in the list (line 13 in Figure 2).
+When a mathematical function is applied to a list element, the program first evaluates the value of the index of the element in the list (line 13 in Fig. 2).
 The index can be expressed in many different data types, and a different function is called to evaluate the index value based on the data type (line 10).
-For example, in expressions L(1), L(n), and L(n+1), the index is of three different data types: T_INT, T_VAR, and T_SUM, respectively.
-An indirect jump through a jump table (EvTab in lines 2, 3 and 10) determines which evaluation function is called based on the data type of the index.
-Consider the mathematical function $L_2(n) = L_1(n) + L_1(n+1)$.
-For each n, the program calculates three index values; Eval_VAR, Eval_SUM, and Eval_VAR functions are called respectively to evaluate index values for L1(n), L1(n+1), and L2(n).
+For example, in expressions L(1), L(n), and L(n+1), the index is of three different data types: T\INT, T\VAR, and T\SUM, respectively.
+An indirect jump through a jump table (EvTab in lines 2, 3, and 10) determines which evaluation function is called based on the data type of the index.
+Consider the mathematical function L2(n) = L1(n) + L1(n+1).
+For each n, the program calculates three index values for L1(n), L1(n+1), and L2(n) by calling the Eval\VAR, Eval\SUM, and Eval\VAR functions, respectively.
 The targets of the indirect branch that determines the evaluation function of the index are therefore respectively the addresses of the two evaluation functions.
 Hence, the target of this indirect branch alternates between the two functions, making it unpredictable with a BTB-based last-target predictor.
-In contrast, a predictor that uses branch history information to predict the target easily distinguishes between the two target addresses because the branch histories followed in the functions Eval_SUM and Eval_VAR are different; hence the histories leading into the next instance of the indirect branch used to evaluate the index of the element are different.
+In contrast, a predictor that uses branch history information to predict the target easily distinguishes between the two target addresses because the branch histories followed in the functions Eval\SUM and Eval\VAR are different; hence, the histories leading into the next instance of the indirect branch used to evaluate the index of the element are different.
 Note that a combination of the regularity in the input index expressions and the code structure allows the target address to be predictable using branch history information.

-2.2.
-Previous Work on Indirect Branch Prediction
+2.2 Previous Work on Indirect Branch Prediction

-The indirect branch predictor described by Lee and Smith [36] used the branch target buffer (BTB) to predict indirect branches.
+The indirect branch predictor described by Lee and Smith [37] used the BTB to predict indirect branches.
 This scheme predicts that the target of the current instance of the branch will be the same as the target taken in the last execution of the branch.
 This scheme does not work well for indirect branches that frequently switch between different target addresses.
-Such indirect branches are commonly used to implement virtual function calls that act on many different objects and switch statements with many 'case' targets that are exercised at run-time.
+Such indirect branches are commonly used to implement virtual function calls that act on objects of different classes and switch statements with many "case" targets that are exercised at runtime.
+Therefore, the BTB-based predictor has low (about 50 percent) prediction accuracy [37], [10], [12], [33].